 - 4.1 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a child or children within the school.
-Records of concerns are written down (or typed), signed (possibly electronically) and dated and passed immediately to the Designated Safeguarding Lead (or a Deputy).
-The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles).
-At Gilmorton Chandler, we use the Safeguard platform to record safeguarding concerns and update.
-If a computer is not available, staff will write down, sign and date and pass to DSL as soon as possible. - 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
+Records of concerns are typed on Safeguard, and dated electronically and passed immediately to the Designated Safeguarding Lead (or a Deputy).
+All DSL's receive an email alert.
+The Safeguard system should be used which also includes a body mapping facility.
+The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be shared with other agencies (in accordance with the Data Protection Act 2018 and GDPR principles). - 4.2 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
 Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
-This is to protect individuals from accidental access to sensitive material by those who do not need to know. - 4.3 Child protection records are stored securely, with access confined to specific staff, eg the Designated Safeguarding Lead (and relevant deputies) and the Executive Principal.

-- 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
+This is to protect individuals from accidental access to sensitive material by those who do not need to know. - 4.3 Child protection records are stored securely, with access confined to specific staff, eg the Designated Safeguarding Lead (and relevant deputies) and the Headteacher. - 4.4 Child protection records are reviewed regularly to check whether any action or updating is needed.
 This includes monitoring patterns of complaints or concerns about any individuals and ensuring these are acted upon.
 A case file chronology, summarizing case activity and significant events in the child's life, helps to enable effective monitoring.
 Any actions taken are clearly indicated. - 4.5 When children transfer school their safeguarding records are also transferred within 5 days of them starting.
-Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school, with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
+Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving school with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
 Where a child needs specific ongoing support, relevant information will be transferred prior to the child arriving at their new school.
 In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead and a photocopy kept until receipt is confirmed.
 Files requested by other agencies e.g. Police, are copied.